-The Gadulka, (is a bowed string instrument which can have 3 or 4 strings which are made of steel or sheep gut.
+The Gadulka, (is a bowed string instrument which can have 3 or 4 strings.They are made of steel or sheep gut.
 The Gadulka has a soft and pleasant sound.

 The Tambura is, a long-necked, metal-strung, fretted lute used for rhythmic accompaniment as well as melodic solos.
 It is similar to the Greek bouzouki.

-Gaida ( the sheepskin bagpipe) Every country seems to have its own pipes and Bulgaria folk music is no different apart from it having two types.
+Gaida ( the sheepskin bagpipe) Every country seems to have its own pipes and Bulgaria folk music is no different.
+There are two types of Gaida however.

 The first is a Shepherds gaida or ‘Tsafara’ .
 The technical and tone possibilities of the shepherd’s gaida are limited.
-The way of blowing are the same with the way of playing on a kaval. but the tone is poorer than that of the kava.
+The way of blowing are the same when playing on a kaval.
+The tone however is poorer than that of the kaval.

 The Key can be either D or A.

 The Rhodope gaida is a larger instrument and has a much more deeper tone and is in the key of F